 The John P. McNulty Prize seeks to inspire individuals from around the world to make a real difference in their communities by recognizing the very best in high-impact leadership.

-Launching in 2017, the Anne Welsh McNulty Institute at Villanova University in Philadelphia will serve Villanova students and the broader community in fostering women’s advancement through education, advocacy, community-building, and the collaborative creation of new knowledge.
+Launched in 2017, the Anne Welsh McNulty Institute at Villanova University in Philadelphia will serve Villanova students and the broader community in fostering women’s advancement through education, advocacy, community-building, and the collaborative creation of new knowledge.

 Recognizing excellence in science and math, the John P. McNulty Scholars Program for Excellence in Science and Math is an innovative scholarship program that enables high achieving undergraduate women pursuing math and science degrees to reach their full leadership potential.
 Learn more about these programs at Hunter College in New York City and Saint Joseph’s University in Philadelphia.